SickHub/charts/sickhub/nginx-phpfpm/README.md

 ```

 ### Nginx
-* uses `/health.php` as an health endpoint by default (e.g. expects that to exist on the `phpfpm` image)
+* uses `/healthz.php` and `/livez.html` as an readiness and liveness probes by default (e.g. expects that to exist on the `phpfpm` image)
-  * the path `/health.php` is only accessible from within the cluster.
+  * the path `/healthz.php` is only accessible from within the cluster.
 * [ ] TODO: the `nginx.conf` can be provided in the `values.yaml`
 * access can be restricted with simple basic auth through `nginx.htaccess`